-- I. Referenced data will For operational reasons, there may be a delay between the expiry of a retention period and the time the affected data is effectively purged from a system.
-This delay should be deleted no laterlonger than the end of the calendar quarter following the expiry of the stated retention period. - II.
-Retention times are limited to two categories: Twelve (12) months and ten (10) years.
-The period of ten (10) years represents the time period during which an action may be commenced for an anti-doping violation under the Code.
-The period of twelve (12) months represents the time period relevant to count three (3) whereabouts failures giving rise to an anti-doping rule violation, and is also applied to certain incomplete documentation and TUE-related information. - II.
-Retention times can be extended in case of pending or reasonably anticipated anti-doping rule violations, investigations, or other legal proceedings where permitted by Article 11.5 and 11.6. - III.
+- I. For operational reasons, there may be a delay between the expiry of a retention period and the time the affected data is effectively purged from a system.
+This delay should be no longer than the end of the calendar quarter following the expiry of the stated retention period. - II.
+Retention times can be extended where permitted by Article 11.5 and 11.6. - III.
 To improve data quality, Anti-Doping Organizations should make efforts to clean and purge incomplete data from their systems (e.g. incomplete TUE or Testing documentation).

-Bwada
+wada

-Module /Reco Data D escription Ret ention Periods Remarks Criteria 1 - Demographic.
-Profile Informatio (Athlete /other individuals) and n : or practical purposes and for notification nt of an ADRV.
-These data are not Athlete (general) ADAMS II License n Discipline gender, co informatio umber, Sport , nationality, ontact n (e.g., phone ), email and ailing excluded program (data cate) have bee of time when Athlete is- from ADO's Testing- or as of timeUntil all other goriesassociated records n deleted (see, e.g. ticle 6 - ADRV),- r is later. aletes/other individuals. notify of ADRV and to the other record of Athletes included in an categories relate to.
-Necessity 2 - Whereabouts (s), em addres mailing addres Addres regular activitie overnig accom , addre Ation- number- ail s, ses for ses for sses for modation sses for ne-hour t, contact ation in thlete 10 years as of the whereabou quarter for whi data was subn ıts ch the 10 yrs as of time when A ADO's Testing program whereabouts failures in 1 pursue such whereabout the 12-month period.
-Fur remain relevant for a long Testing strategies, e.g. b locations, to Results Mar including in cases of re-7 the ABP, and to investiga ADRVs or strategies to e Relevant to count 3 2 months' time and s failure cases following ther, whereabouts ger period to refine ased on training nagement processes, resting or as related to ations into potential Same as above.
-Necessity /Proport ionality
+Module/Record Category Description Retention Periods Remarks Criteria 1 - Demographic and Profile Information (Athlete/other individuals) : Athlete data relevant for practical purposes and for notification purposes in the event of an ADRV.
+These data are not particularly sensitive.
+Name, Date of birth, ADAMS ID, BP ID, License number, Sport Discipline, nationality, gender, contact information (e.g., phone number(s), email and mailing address(es)).
+Until all other associated records have been deleted (see, e.g. Article 6 - ADRV).
+Necessary to identify Athletes /other individuals, notify of ADRV, and understand who the other record categories relate to.
+Necessity 2 - Whereabouts Addresses for regular activities, overnight accommodation, addresses for daily one-hour timeslot, contact information in case Athlete cannot be found.
+10 years as of end of the whereabouts quarter for which the data was submitted.
+Relevant to count 3 whereabouts failures in 12 months' time and pursue such whereabouts failure cases following the 12-month period.
+Further, whereabouts remain relevant for a longer period to refine Testing strategies, e.g. based on training locations, to Results Management processes, including in cases of re- Testing or as related to the ABP, and to investigations into potential ADRVs or strategies to evade Doping Controls .
+Necessity/Proportionality Log data containing dates of submission or changes to whereabouts entries.
 Until associated whereabouts data is deleted.
-Log data are important to understand attempts to evade Doping Controls.
-Necessity/Proportionality cha wh nanges to hereabouts entries.
+Log data are important to understand attempts to evade Doping Controls .
+Necessity/Proportionality e wada

-Module Data Retention Periods Remarks Criteria 3 - TUEs Destroying medical information makes it impossible for WADA/ADOs to review TUEs retrospectively after TUE has lost its validity.
+Module Data Retention Periods Remarks Criteria 3 - TUE s Destroying medical information makes it impossible for WADA /ADOs to review TUEs retrospectively after TUE has lost its validity.
 TUE information is largely medical and therefore sensitive.
 TUE TUE certificates and rejected TUE decision forms.
 10 years as of date of TUE expiry/date of rejection decision.
 Can be relevant in case of re- Testing or other investigations.
 Necessity TUE application forms and supp. med information and any other TUE info not otherwise expressly mentioned herein.
 12 months from date of TUE expiry.
-Loses relevance after expiration of TUE except in case of re-application.
-Necessity/Proportionality 4 - Testing Testing Doping Control Forms.
-(DCFs).
+Loses relevance after expiration of TUE except in case of re- application.
+Necessity/Proportionality 4 - Testing Testing Doping Control Forms (DCFs).
 10 years as of Sample collection date.
-DCFs, associated mission/Testing orders, and chain of custody documents are relevant for Athlete Biological Passport and in case of re-Testing of Samples.
+DCFs, associated mission/Testing orders, and chain of custody documents are relevant for Athlete Biological Passport and in case of re- Testing of Samples .
 If ADRV, will also be kept as part of results management file (see Article 6).
 Necessity Mission/Testing orders and associated documentation.
 Retained until all associated DCFs have been deleted.
 Same as above.
 Necessity Chain of custody.
 10 years as of document creation date.
 Same as above.
-Necessity
+Necessity e wada